Anglo-Saxon, Norse & Celtic

 ASNC is a lively, popular department located in the English Faculty building.
 We’re not a large subject department so our students tend to be a close-knit bunch, organising weekly lunches, drinks and activities.
 The ASNC Society arranges speakers, excursions and an annual black-tie dinner, as well as publishing a must-read newsletter.

 Alys studies ASNC here at Christ's College.
 She has written about her experiences in her student profile.
-If you would like to hear from other Christ's students, please visit our Student Profiles page, and there are also profiles by current and recent ASNC students on the Department website.
+If you would like to hear from other Christ's students, please watch the Christ's student Q&A film, visit our Student Profiles page, and look at the profiles by current and recent ASNC students on the ASNC Department website.

 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you're applying from outside the UK, please read our international students section.